OrderN/CONQUEST-release/docs/theory-md.rst

 Where :math:`R_i` is a set of :math:`N_f` normally distributed random numbers with unitary variance.
-This method can be applied to thermostat the NPT ensemble by barostatting the system with the Parinello-Rahman method, and using the above expressions, but with additional :math:`R_i`'s for the cell degrees of freedom, and thermostatting the cell velocities as well as the particle velocities :cite:`t-Bussi2009`.
+This method can be applied to thermostat the NPT ensemble by barostatting the system with the Parrinello-Rahman method, and using the above expressions, but with additional :math:`R_i`'s for the cell degrees of freedom, and thermostatting the cell velocities as well as the particle velocities :cite:`t-Bussi2009`.